xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 --------------------------------
+	-- enh(sean) Removed built in fade from lightning effect -- enh(sean) changed the backup (F10) so that it saves files <20mbytes.
+Before it was 10mbytes.
     -- bug(gil)   Prevent magnetically connected effects from being crushed to zero duration.
     -- bug(dkulp) Fix problem where numChannels*numFrames > 2G
     -- bug(gil)   Fix Marquee not rendering smooth when reverse is checked.